MapLesotho/Team-Semonkong/README.md

-### Made a list of tasks for completion of a Semonkong Project
+### A list of tasks for completion of a Semonkong Project

 - [ ] Create a team
 - [x] create semonkong's repo where all the project material will be stored and add a team as collaborators